 - Date of Marriage

 - Information to be corrected along with supporting documentation

 There is a $10 fee for duplicate licenses and an additional $5.50 fee for any certified copies you may require.

-Duplicate License (replacement license prior to marriage): $10, cash or money order only
+Duplicate License (replacement license prior to marriage): $10

-Certified License (replacement license after marriage): $5.50, cash or check
+Certified License (replacement license after marriage): $5.50 and additional $2.00 mail handling fee